 — Did you know about the “Elvis Goes Places” sub-genre?
 In a dozen movies, Presley went off to some place, sang songs and got the girl.
 The movies, god bless ‘em, aren’t good, but going to cool locations in technicolor ain’t a bad way to spend some time.
 Another thing I love about them is that they’re so kitschy but in the best ways.
 Take the sets in Blue Hawaii or Fun in Acapulco; they’re “chic” on one hand and like a Margaritaville on the other.
 Either way, you like to be up in there. … Bound will aim for a similar feel to its settings.
 It doesn’t mean we won’t get into the grime of a place, but overall, we’ll go for a little style with both person (wardrobe) and place (set design).

 NOTE — Another, cool thing about that pocket of time is that filmmakers were becoming more empowered, stylistically.
 And so, films and series started to be more “unconventional” but still within the sandbox of more “traditional” pictures.
 The results are projects that are both old and new wave at once.
-It’s a nice ideal for Bound, as we want to pay homage to past loves but still try new things in craft and in production in a reconstructing film and TV landscape, not unlike the ‘60s.
+It’s a nice ideal for Bound, as we want to pay homage to past loves but still try new things in craft and in production.

 Set A — “First Days”